YanaSn0/Tampermonkey/README.md

 #  Removes all YT subs.

+Use with caution.
+I don't know the limits, you migh get banned with this delay or lower.

 Removes ~75 subs with 2 to 4 second delay every 30 minutes.

 Install Easy YouTube Unsubscribe for Firefox.